 Abilene by Sundown

-by Charlotte Webb
+by Rita Webb

 Thumb out at daybreak, when a U-haul bound for Texas,